 The first thing I did when opening the package from Asemi, was notice the careful consideration they’ve put into the presentation.

-Each cup arrives it’s own package, which happens to be a single piece of cardboard containing the object.
+Each cup arrives in a single package, which happens to be a single piece of cardboard containing the object.

 The cardboard is held in place by a single sticker with the Asemi logo and slogan — Contemporary design meets traditional crafts.